practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

 Show how to automate Practicing Ruby's stack.
 (Maybe not comprehensive, only point out where different things are used)

+Note how it was interesting that setting up Chef required us to be *much* more specific about our infrastructure, everything was previously no better than "works-for-me".
+Also shows where our brittle pieces were (i.e. initializers and a generally brittle dev environment)

 Discuss the costs and benefits of working with Chef/Vagrant (and the limitations of our current approach)